 Peer-to-peer (P2P) lending services: Instead of borrowing from banks (with rigid rules and high overhead costs), you can borrow from individuals who fund your loan.
 They may be more willing than local banks to take risk, but they’re not looking to lose their money.
+Most do report to credit bureaus as well.

-Marketplace lenders source funds from P2P lenders and other sources.
-Online loans have continued to evolve.
-These non-bank lenders have different appetites for risk and use creative ways to evaluate your creditworthiness.
+- Marketplace lenders: These non-bank lenders have different appetites for risk and use creative ways to evaluate your creditworthiness.
 As a result, they may be willing to approve you with lower credit scores.
 They source funds from P2P lenders, among others.
-Just be sure to avoid payday loans, which are costly short-term loans (and they're heavily promoted online).
+Just be sure to avoid payday loans, which are costly short-term loans that are promoted heavily online.

 Tap Friends and Family

 Most P2P lending sites allow you to borrow from strangers.
 However, if your credit is really bad, your friends and family may be your only option.
 They know you, and may be willing to fund your needs.
 But if you borrow from friends and family, do it properly so everybody’s protected: Document the loan terms on paper, and consider using a third party to process payments.

 Co-signers: If friends and family can’t or won’t provide funding, they might still be able to help.
 If they have good credit, they can help you qualify for a loan as co-signers.
 But doing so is risky for them, and limits their borrowing power until the loan is paid off.
 If you default on the loan, they are responsible to pay it and the loan will also appear in their credit history.